npr/responsiveiframe/_includes/what_why.md

 On a [responsive](http://en.wikipedia.org/wiki/Responsive_Web_Design) website, all page components must be responsive.
 There are multiple ways of making an IFrame responsive.
 Some responsive IFrame use-cases can be solved with simple Javascript and CSS.
-Our library targets a challenging use-case in which embedded content can have:
+Our library targets a challenging use-case in which embedded content:

-* Unknown width and height
+* Can have unknown width and height
-* Unknown width/height ratio
+* Can have unknown width/height ratio
 * Can change its width or height as users interact with dynamic content and we want the size of the IFrame to change accordingly to avoid scrollbars.